Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Symplectic constructions

 In this situation, the most natural way to prescribe a K\"{a}hler structure on $X(B)$ is through a Hessian metric on the base $B$.
 This is a metric $g$ such that locally $g = \Hess K$ for some function $K: B\to \R$, where the Hessian is computed with respect to an affine coordinate system.
-If $\pi: X(B) \to B$ denotes the projection, then $\phi = K\circ \pi$ is a real potential on $X(B)$, and the positivity of $g = \Hess K$ corresponds to the positivity of the real closed $(1,1)$-form $\omega = dd^c \phi$.
-Explicitly, if $y_1,\dots, y_n$ are affine coordinates corresponding to complex coordinates $z_1,\dots,z_n$, then
+If $\pi: X(B) \to B$ denotes the projection, then $\phi = K\circ \pi$ is a K\"{a}hler potential on $X(B)$, and the positivity of $g = \Hess K$ corresponds to the positivity of the real closed $(1,1)$-form $\omega = -dd^c \phi$.
+Explicitly, if $y_1,\dots, y_n$ are affine coordinates corresponding to complex coordinates $z_1,\dots,z_n$ on $(\C^*)^n$, then